-The law suspends a Tier 2 member’s retirement benefits if the member accepts full-time employment in a position covered by another state of Illinois pension system that has reciprocal rights with TRS.
+The law suspends your retirement benefits if you accept full-time employment in a position covered by another state of Illinois pension system that has reciprocal rights with TRS.

 In addition, you must wait 30 days from the effective date of your resignation before performing any post-retirement teaching for the same employer.